 - Approaches climate change, policy and mitigation from a regionally focused standpoint

 - Includes mitigation approaches and solutions directly applicable to the sociocultural environment of South Asia

-- Provides a research-based compilation of relevant science, policy, and social issues alongside critical assessment of data and practical examples
+- Provides a research-based compilation of relevant science, policy and social issues that are set alongside a critical assessment of data and practical examples

 - Authored by experts with extensive experience in geoscience and human development throughout South Asia